ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ```
 Figure: mac-presentation-compact

-## ZKSnark

-> Editor's Note: This is just a placeholder for a future definition that is in the early stages of development as part of the [Decentralized Identity Foundation](https://github.com/decentralized-identity/spartan_zkSNARK_signatures).

 # Security Considerations

 > Editor's Note: This will follow once the algorithms defined here have become more stable.